bsiever/microbit-ble-testservice/README.md

   * Currently requires older version of PlatformIO's nordicnrf51 library (3.0.1; newer versions seem to have compatibility problems, probably due to use of newer and incompatible mbed versions)
 * Added `src/BLETestService.cpp` and `src/BLETestService.h` for the test service.
 * `platformio.ini` specifies baud rate / etc.
+* UGHHH.
+Some weird bug prevents the 2nd of a series of notify/indicates from notifying/indicating using the normal "update" to a characteristic, but an explicit call only to notify only if enabled seems to fix it.
+*